antongolub/misc/packages/lcov-utils/README.md

 ## Caveats
-1. If the original input has dubs, they will be squashed.
+1. If the original input has duplicates, they will be squashed.
 ```ts
 TN:
 SF:src/test/js/test.mjs